 Extended Due Performance (EDP)

 EDP status occurs when a student fails to achieve the necessary grades/credits to be allowed to progress into the next level.
-Every School has a different policy, to find out more about EDP download our guide or contact us at email@example.com for free and impartial advice.
+Every School has a different policy, if this effects you can contact us at email@example.com for free and impartial advice, or contact your School office or email firstname.lastname@example.org

 DUSA is here to help you make the most of your time at University.
 We work alongside the University’s Student Services to provide the best advice on studying so that you can perform at your best during your time in Dundee.
 Each of us has our own unique studying style; it’s up to you to find yours.
 But here we can provide you some helpful advice to find a study routine that works for you.